-We obtain our fuel supplies, including coal, natural gas and uranium, from a number of different suppliers.
-Any disruptions in our fuel supplies, including disruptions due to weather, labor relations, environmental regulations, inadequate infrastructure, or other factors affecting our fuel suppliers, could result in us having insufficient levels of fuel supplies.
+We obtain our fuel supplies, including natural gas, coal and uranium, from a number of different suppliers.
+Any disruptions in our fuel supplies, including disruptions due to weather, environmental regulations, inadequate infrastructure, labor relations or other factors affecting our fuel suppliers, could result in us having insufficient levels of fuel supplies.
 For example, natural gas supplies can be subject to disruption due to natural disasters and similar events, infrastructure failure or may be unavailable due to significantly increased demand caused by exceptionally cold weather.
 Further, the availability of shale gas and potential regulations affecting its accessibility may have a material impact on the supply and cost of natural gas.
-Any failure to maintain an adequate inventory of fuel supplies could require us to operate other generating plants at a higher cost or require our members to purchase higher-cost energy from other sources and affect their ability to perform their contractual obligations to us.
+Any failure to maintain an adequate inventory of fuel supplies could require us to operate other generating plants at a higher cost or require our members to purchase higher-cost energy from other sources and, as a result, affect our members' ability to perform their contractual obligations to us.